• Skip to primary navigation

 Synonym participles: juicy, soft, mouthwatering

 Step 6: Now, choose two adjectives again.
-In the case of an antonym diamante, be careful while choosing your adjectives as they should b opposite to the first word.
+With an antonym diamante, be careful while choosing your adjectives, as they should b opposite to the first word.
 Adjectives like icing and dessert might look appropriate.

 Step 7: End your diamante with a noun.
-If you are writing on antonym diamante then the last word can be “cake” as your first word was “pizza”.
+If you are writing on antonym diamante, the last word can be “cake” as your first word was “pizza”.

 What should be written on the 4th line of a diamond poem?